smileyface12349/old-fashioned-orcs/README.md

 "A Totally Generic Platformer" is a totally generic platformer.
 It's just a generic, average platformer with nothing special.
 You have been warned.

 ## A Code Jam
 This game was created as part of the Python Discord Summer Code Jam 2022!
-Find out more about the competition [here](https://www.pythondiscord.com/events/code-jams/9/).
+In this competition, individuals are randomly allocated 4 other teammates and given a week to make something that fits a theme.

-This year, the theme was "It's not a bug, it's a feature"
+This year, the theme was "It's not a bug, it's a feature".

 Submissions also had to incorporate WebSockets, using one of [these frameworks](https://www.pythondiscord.com/events/code-jams/9/frameworks/).
 We chose to use [`websockets`](https://github.com/aaugustin/websockets) to facilitate multiplayer.

 The game was written in Python (obviously, it's a Python code jam...) using [`pygame`](https://github.com/pygame/pygame).

+Find out more about the competition [here](https://www.pythondiscord.com/events/code-jams/9/).

 ## Installation